 Key Ingredients For This Grinder Sandwich Recipe

 - Bread.
 This may actually be the most important ingredient, in my opinion.
 The best bread for a grinder sandwich is a bit crisp on the outside but soft in the middle.
 I like to use hoagie rolls for this hearty sandwich, but you could easily use French bread, a crusty Italian loaf, or almost any other type of long sub-type loaf.
-If your bread seems a bit soft, an easy fix is to just pop the rolls in the oven for about 2-3 minutes at 350 degrees.
-This will make the outside the perfect amount of crispy and leave the inside pillowy soft, perfect for this Italian grinder!
+If your bread seems a bit soft, an easy fix is to pop the rolls in the oven for about 2-3 minutes at 350 degrees.
+This will make the outside of the bun the perfect amount of crispy and leave the inside pillowy soft, perfect for this Italian grinder!

 - Deli Meats.
 Everyone has an opinion on which mix of deli meats creates the best sub sandwich.
 A nice mix of Italian meats is good here - be sure to use at least a couple that are somewhat salty, like a good salami.
 I used a mix of turkey and ham as the base, then topped these off with salami and prosciutto.

 - Provolone Cheese.
 This is a must-have in my opinion, and is the most popular choice of cheese for grinder sandwiches.
-Provolone produces just the sort of melty cheese you want here and has a nice mild flavor that won’t cancel out the strong taste of the deli meats and your tangy slaw topping.
+Provolone produces just the sort of melty cheese you want here and has a nice mild flavor that won't cancel the strong taste of the deli meats and your tangy slaw topping.
 If you don't have provolone on hand, feel free to sub it out with any other melty, mild cheese, like Swiss cheese or Colby Jack.

 - Grinder Salad.
 This is a mixture of shredded lettuce (usually a crispy iceberg lettuce), tomatoes, red onion, banana peppers or chopped pepperoncini peppers, Italian Spices, vinegar, and olive oil.
 It gives the whole sandwich a nice tangy crunch!